 Axel has masters in computer science from Imperial College London and ENSEEIHT (France).
 He worked for Societé Generale CIB.
 Axel leads the development of the OPAL project and is interested in privacy-preserving architectures.

 Luc has a MSc in computer science from Ecole Normale Superieure de Lyon.
-His research focuses on re-identification, privacy and anonymity, as well as large-scale analysis of human behaviour.
+His research focuses on re-identification, privacy and anonymity, as well as large-scale analysis of human behavior.

 Arnaud has masters in mathematics from Paris VI, Paris XI and from Ecole Centrale Paris.
 His research interests include biometrics and profiling.